jorgmayo/recursionschemes/2021-10-25-recursion-schemes.md

 We can observe that, obviously, is simpler to write `evalToInt` than `toInt` and, in general, it would be easy to write a single step evaluation rather than general recursive functions.
 Don't forget our main goal, an abstraction to transform the simpler fuction into the (a bit) complex one.

-Here is where the magic comes, if we want to evaluate, for example, a value of the form `RingF[RingF[A]]`, i.e., an expression of deeph two.
-We need first an evaluation of the form `RingF[RingF[A]] => RingF[A]` and then, another evaluatuion `RingF[A] => A`.
-In the previous example, `A` is `Int`.
+Here is where the magic comes, if we want to evaluate, for example, a value of the form `RingF[RingF[A]]`, i.e., an expression of deeph two, we need first an evaluation of the form `RingF[RingF[A]] => RingF[A]` and then, another evaluatuion `RingF[A] => A`.
+In the previous example, we are evaluating to `Int`, so `A` is `Int`.
 The way of doing this is based on a good property of `RingF`: it is a functor.
 A functor, for our porpouses, is a type constructor with the property that we can implement a way of translating functions between types into functions between the constructed types.
 So for this simple example, for every type `A` we can build a new type `RingF[A]`.
-Now, given a function `f: A => B`, we can infer how to build a function with signature `map: RingF[A] => RingF[B]`.
-This can be easily defined and implemented in Scala:
+Additionaly, given a function `f: A => B`, we can infer how to build a function with signature `map: RingF[A] => RingF[B]`.
+This can be easily defined and implemented in Scala as:

 ```scala
 trait Functor[F[_]] {